griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Peter" full_name="Peter Ronning" bio='Peter is first year graduate student in the Molecular Genetics and Genomics program.
 Peter grew up in a suburb of Minneapolis and majored in Biochemistry at the University of Minnesota.
 After graduation, he worked for two years at the Broad Institute.' image="/assets/img/team/peter_ronning.jpg" role="Graduate Student" %}

-{% include team_member member_name="Alina" full_name="Alina Schmidt, BSc" bio='Alina is a PhD candidate in the Human and Statistical Genetics program at Washington University in St. Louis.
-She graduated from Brigham Young University in 2009 with a degree in Molecular Biology.' image="/assets/img/team/alina_schmidt.jpg" role="Graduate Student" %}

 {% include team_member member_name="Huiming" full_name="Huiming Xia, BSc" bio='Huiming is a graduate student in the Computational Molecular Biophysics program at Washington University in St. Louis.
 She graduated from Carnegie Mellon University in 2017 with a dual degree in Computational Biology and Chemistry.' image="/assets/img/team/huiming_xia.jpg" role="Graduate Student" %}